Xinze-Li-Bryan/starter-hugo-academic/content/publication/example/index.md

 ---
-abstract: We show that given a closed n-manifold $M$, for a generic set of Riemannian metrics $g$ on $M$ there exists a sequence of closed geodesics that are equidistributed in $M$ if $n=2$; and an equidistributed sequence of embedded stationary geodesic nets if $n=3$.
-One of the main tools that we use is the Weyl Law for the volume spectrum for $1$-cycles, proved by Liokumovich, Marques and Neves for $n=2$ and more recently by Guth and Liokumovich for
-  $n=3$.
-We show that our proof of the equidistribution of geodesic nets can be generalized for any dimension $n≥2$ provided the Weyl Law for $1$-cycles in
+abstract: We show that given a closed n-manifold M, for a generic set of Riemannian metrics g on M there exists a sequence of closed geodesics that are equidistributed in M if n=2; and an equidistributed sequence of embedded stationary geodesic nets if n=3.
+One of the main tools that we use is the Weyl Law for the volume spectrum for 1-cycles, proved by Liokumovich, Marques and Neves for n=2 and more recently by Guth and Liokumovich for n=3.
+We show that our proof of the equidistribution of geodesic nets can be generalized for any dimension n≥2 provided the Weyl Law for 1-cycles in n-manifolds holds.
-  $n$-manifolds holds.
 slides: ""
 url_pdf: ""
 publication_types: